grpc-up-and-running/samples/ch03/order-service/java/README.md

-## ``ProductInfo`` Service and Client - Java Implementation
+## ``OrderManagement`` Service and Client - Java Implementation

 ### Building and Running Service

 In order to build gradle project, Go to ``Java`` project root directory location (samples) and execute the following shell command,
 ```
-./gradlew :ch02:productinfo:java:server:build
+./gradlew :ch03:order-service:java:server:build
 ```

-In order to run, Go to ``Java`` project root directory location (productinfo/java/server) and execute the following shell command,
+In order to run, Go to ``Java`` project root directory location (order-service/java/server) and execute the following shell command,

 ```